 Richard Kateley, Head of Intermediary Development at Legal & General, said: “We are delighted to have teamed up with FBC Manby Bowdler to provide this very cost effective and simple process for advisers.

 “A big area of concern that we find intermediaries have when discussing Share Protection is around legal documentation and the potential for something like a Cross Option Agreement to conflict with their client’s Articles of Association.
 This is precisely where a relationship with a solicitor can make all the difference, using their expertise to ensure that more businesses are protected from critical events and advisers are confident when discussing a policy with their client.
 I hope that if clients or advisers do not have their own legal connections, this service will prove hugely beneficial to them.”

-To take advantage of our new partnership with L&G, visit our Shareholder protection service page.
+To take advantage of our new partnership with L&G, please contact us.